-The track that we built has a docking arrangement at both the top and bottom for an electronics package.
+The track that we built has a docking arrangement at both the

-The electronics at the bottom is very similar to the top, except that each lane gives a separate signal to the computer as each car crosses the sensor.
+that each lane gives a separate signal to the computer as each car

 The five signals (start and four finish lines) are read by a computer using the parallel port of a standard MS-DOS computer.
 A computer running MS-Windows 3.1 will degrade the resolution in timing.
 I don't know how Windows-95 will act.